null

 Lifter Noise

 Your car’s hydraulic valve lifters, or simply “lifters,” are designed to reduce noise from your engine.
 In older cars or cars with high mileage, lifters can wear out and become ineffective.
-Noisy lifters won't typically won't harm the engine, but they will give you less power.
+Noisy lifters won't typically harm the engine, but they will give you less power.
 And they're annoying.

 THE SOLUTION